zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Fri Sep 19 2025
+Last update on Sat Sep 20 2025

-**104 day before 2026 ⏱** days before new years
+**103 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with horror, by Zbot ❤️
+🤖 This README.md is updated with love, by Zbot ❤️
 </section>